rogerleecormier/tanstack-portfolio/public/content/about.md

 I'm a Christian, a husband, and a father of five—and those commitments shape how I lead.
 I approach work with a sense of stewardship, integrity, and service.

-I don’t bring religion into the workplace, but I lead with consistency, humility, and the belief that leadership is about responsibility to others—not authority over them.
+I don't bring religion into the workplace, but I lead with consistency, humility, and the belief that leadership is about responsibility to others—not authority over them.

 ---